freddiehaddad/oxidized/README.md

 cargo run filename.txt

 # Or use the built binary
-.\target\release\oxy.exe filename.txt
+.\target\release\oxidized.exe filename.txt

 # Install system-wide (optional)
 cargo install --path .
-# Binary will be available as 'oxy' in your PATH
+# Binary will be available as 'oxidized' in your PATH
 ```

 ### Linux/macOS Installation